 Every convertible bond has its own conversion ratio.
 For instance, a bond with a conversion ratio of 5:1 ratio would allow the holder of one bond to convert that security into five shares of the company’s common stock.

 Every convertible bond also comes with its own conversion price, which is set when the conversion ratio is decided.
 That information can be found in the bond indenture of convertible bonds.

 Convertible bonds can come with a wide range of terms.
 For instance, with mandatory convertible bonds, investors must convert these bonds at a pre-set price conversion ratio.
 There are also reverse convertible bonds, which give the company — not the investor or bondholder — the choice of when to convert the bond to equity shares, or to keep the bond in place until maturity.

 But it also allows the investor to convert the bond to stock when they’d make money by converting the bond to shares of stock when the share price is higher than the value of the bond, plus the remaining interest payments.

 How Big Is the Convertible Bond Market?

-In November 2020, the size of the global convertible bond market was estimated to be about $450 billion.
-Securities have been issued by 750 companies, according to data from Oak Tree Capital, an asset management firm that specializes in alternative investments.
-That’s miniscule compared to the U.S. equity market, which is valued at $49 trillion and has more than 6,000 stocks.
+In 2022, the size of the global convertible bond market was estimated to be about $375 billion.
+Securities have been issued by hundreds of companies.
+But note that these numbers are miniscule compared to the U.S. equity market, which has trillions in value and thousands of stocks.

 Reasons to Invest in Convertible Bonds